raspberrypilearning/documenting-your-code/en/step_8.md

 ## Build your website

 To view your project website, you will need to **build** it.
-This converts all the project files into HTML web pages.
+This converts all the project files into HTML files.

 + Run the following command to build your website.